Holy Cross Catholic Primary School

 Miss Mary Collins

-Here at Holy Cross Catholic Primary School children are taught to live out the teachings of Jesus Christ.
-They learn to work independently, to share and respect each other’s needs as they work alongside their peers.
+Here at Holy Cross Catholic Primary School children are loved and taught to become responsible, successful and happy.
+They learn to work independently and as part of a team to share and respect each other’s needs.
 They are nurtured throughout their years here with the Gospel values of love, faith, justice, peace and hope.
 We aim to instill in our children the importance of community so they are respectful and appreciative of those around them.

-Holy Cross School was opened in January 1975 to serve the Parish of Holy Cross.
-It is a very well maintained building situated between Sangley Road and Culverley Road in Catford.
-We have an open and friendly atmosphere within the School and parents are encouraged to become active in the life of the School through being a member of the PTA, a volunteer helper or just a familiar face to greet each day.
+At Holy Cross we have an open and friendly atmosphere within the School and parents are encouraged to become active in the life of the School through being a member of the PTA, a volunteer helper or just a familiar face to greet each day.

 Holy Cross School is an important part of Holy Cross Parish.
 Together they form a wonderful community.
 In School, the children, parents, parish priest, governors and staff work together to help children develop an understanding of their faith.
-Children join with the Parish to celebrate Mass on a regular basis.
-Some parishioners are weekly volunteers to hear children read and we have a particularly special relationship with the Diamond Club who are guests at the previews of all our concerts and are the judges of our annual daffodil competition!
+Children join with the Parish to celebrate Mass on a regular basis and in Key Stage 2 they help as altar servers on a daily basis.
+Some parishioners are weekly volunteers to hear children read and we have a particularly special relationship with the Diamond Club, a group of senior citizens, who are guests at the previews of all our concerts, share afternoon tea with us on special occasions and are the judges of our annual daffodil competition!

-We are very proud of the relationship we have with the parents in our School.
+We are very proud of the relationship we have with the parents and carers in our School.
 We are a strong group and benefit from mutual respect, trust and understanding.
 The good of the children is at the centre of every decision we make and all the work we do.
-We like to work together with parents to ensure that children fulfill their true potential.
+We like to work together with parents and carers to ensure that children fulfill their true potential.

 Our Home School Agreement sets out the responsibilities of parents, School and children in detail.
-This is given to all parents when the child comes into the School.
-It is reviewed annually during the child’s time in Key Stage 2.
+This is given to all parents and carers when the child comes into the School.
+It is reviewed annually.

-There are several ways in which parents can support their child:
+There are several ways in which parents and carers can support their child:

 - Sharing books and listening to your child read.